Mirkoforgi/Data-Processing-in-Python_project/README.md

 # Data-Processing-in-Python_project

 Authors: Edgar Robles Diaz, Mirko Forgetta
-The purpose of the following project is to get some information from the web site https://uptownspirits.com/.
+The definitive script is the file called "Project".
+Its purpose to get some information from the web site https://uptownspirits.com/.
 It is an online shop selling alcohol items.

 The Notebook is arranged as following: